Tupsi/CivicHelper/README.md

 Shows you every advance you already bought with a full text search if you are looking for something specific.

+You can remove advances you get by swapping them left.

 ### Library

 Basically like your Inventory screen, but always shows all advances available in the game.